This page contains a full list of databases that are compliant with either Section 508 of the Rehabilitation Act, or W3C WAI WCAG 2.0 Level A.

 Some content types in Credo Reference may have limited usability for individuals with certain disabilities.
 The videos in the Core Collections have closed captioning.
 Some videos additionally have transcripts provided by the publisher.
 Audio content such as pronunciation files, and video content not in the Core Collections, may not be usable by a hearing or vision impaired user.
 Credo Education materials include transcripts for all audio-visual content.

-Level A and Level AA of the WAI Web Content Accessibility Guidelines 2.0 (WCAG 2.0).
+ProQuest complies with Section 508 of the U.S. Rehabilitation Act, the ADA, Level A and Level AA of the WAI Web Content Accessibility Guidelines 2.0 (WCAG 2.0) and in some cases Level AAA standards.
+For full details see Accessibility Directory.

 In addition to the specific accessibility standards, the site has been built following broader web coding standards (e.g. (x)HTML and CSS2) to ensure compatibility with as wide a range of browsers and assistive technologies as possible.